joefrost01/data-pipeline/docs/design.md

     └── architecture_decisions.md
 ```

-All business transformation logic and surveillance rules are implemented in dbt models under version control.
+All business transformation logic and business rules are implemented in dbt models under version control.
 Pipeline Python code is responsible for orchestration, validation, and movement of data only, not for implementing business rules.

 ---